lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

 but it does not currently recognize the above ADQL syntax as a spatial query.
 This causes the query to be executed as a full-table scan instead, which takes orders of magnitude more resources and can cause other queries to be slow or stall.
-In the future there will be safeguards to help users avoid this, but for now it is one of the `RSP Risks and Caveats`_ for DP0 delegates.
+In the future there will be safeguards to help users avoid this, but for now consider it one of the :doc:`risks and caveats </data-access-analysis-tools/rsp-warnings>` of using the in-development DP0-era RSP.

 .. _Adql-Recipes-FluxToMags: